-The city of Buenos Aires public bike program, Mejor en Bici, or Better by Bike provides an ecological, healthy, and fast alternative to traditional public transportation.
+The city of Buenos Aires public bike program, EcoBici (formerly Mejor en Bici, or Better by Bike) provides an ecological, healthy and fast alternative to traditional public transportation.

 Bright Yellow Bikes

-Since late 2010 the yellow bike depots have sprouted up around town as part of the municipal initiative, which allows for free hour-long bike usage by any city resident.
+Since late 2010 the yellow bike depots have sprouted up around town as part of the municipal initiative put into effect by then-mayor and now president, Mauricio Macri.
+The program allows for free bike usage by any city resident or even visitor.

-The yellow stations are primarily downtown but extend north to Palermo.
+The yellow —and now fully-automated— stations are primarily downtown but extend north to Palermo and other further away neighborhoods.
 The stations are strategically interconnected by freshly painted bike lanes known as bicisendas.
-The program is designed with locals in mind, but with very little paperwork the bikes are also available to resident foreigners.
+The program is designed with locals in mind, but with very little paperwork the bikes are also available to resident and visiting foreigners.

-The bikes can only be borrowed for one hour at a time.
-The program is designed primarily to provide public transport rather than spontaneous leisure riding .
-Situations in which the bright yellow bikes may be helpful include: transport to work, running errands, transport from neighborhood A to neighborhood B, or to get some exercise within work hours.
+The main limitation is that bikes can only be borrowed for one hour at a time during the week, as the program is designed primarily to provide public transport and aid commutes rather than spontaneous leisure riding.
+Situations in which the bright yellow bikes may be helpful include: transport to work, running errands, transport from neighborhood A to neighborhood B, or to get some exercise during an office lunch break.

 For the documento: